 - Stock: I typically use a reduced-sodium chicken broth to cut down on the sodium, but homemade stock works well too.
 You can also sub in turkey stock, beef broth or vegetable broth.

-- Flavour enhancers: Poultry seasoning, Worcestershire sauce, fresh herbs, salt, and black pepper are mixed into the gravy, making it taste like it was cooking all day.
+- Flavor enhancers: Poultry seasoning, Worcestershire sauce, fresh herbs, salt, and black pepper are mixed into the gravy, making it taste like it was cooking all day.

-How to Make Gravy Without Drippings – Step by Step Instructions
+How to Make Gravy Without Drippings – Step-by-Step

 - Step 1 – Melt butter in a large skillet over medium heat until it is slightly browned.
 Then, add in the onion, garlic halves, celery, and carrot.
 Cook, stirring often until the veggies are fragrant and beginning to brown, about 10 minutes.